Jugendhackt/neulandeuphonie/README.md

     pip install -r requirements.txt

 ## Running it
-To run neulandeuphonie you simply start the proxy.py executing
+To run neulandeuphonie you simply start the proxy by executing

-    python proxy.py
+    mitmdump -s neulandeuph.py

 It will start a proxy on *:8080 which you can set in your browser.